Dealing with Vegan In-Laws: AITA for Skipping Meat at Christmas Dinner?

 Comment from u/CoffeeAddict91

 Family dynamics can be complicated, especially during the holidays.
-Dr. John Gottman, a relationship expert, notes that respecting each other's choices fosters a supportive environment.
-He emphasizes the importance of compromise and suggests creating a meal plan that includes traditional dishes alongside vegan options.
+Respecting each other's choices fosters a supportive environment.
+It is important to compromise and create a meal plan that includes traditional dishes alongside vegan options.

 This not only honors the in-laws' lifestyle but also allows others to enjoy their favorite holiday foods.
 Implementing shared cooking sessions could also strengthen family bonds while accommodating everyone's dietary preferences.